Portuguese Angola: Colony, 1575–1951

 In the 17th century, conflicting economic interests led to a military confrontation with the Kongo Kingdom.
 Portugal defeated the Kongo Kingdom in the Battle of Mbwila on 29 October, 1665, but suffered a disastrous defeat at the Battle of Kitombo when they tried to invade Kongo in 1670.
 Control of most of the central highlands was achieved in the 18th century.
 Further reaching attempts at conquering the interior were undertaken in the 19th century.
 However, full Portuguese administrative control of the entire territory was not achieved until the beginning of the 20th century.

+Due to the colony stretching into the interior, there was substantial admixture between Africans and Portuguese settlers, creating Afro-Portuguese communities called "Ambaquista" (or "Mbakista"), named after the town of Mbaka founded in 1618.
+The abolition of the trans-Atlantic slave trade in the 19th century badly damaged Angola's economy.
+The mestiço elite who had grown wealthy on the slave trade saw a serious fall in their social status as their principle source of income no longer existed.
+It was only in the 19th century with the "Scramble for Africa" that the Portuguese began to push seriously into regions in the interior of Angola that they had ignored until then, largely out of the fear that other European powers might annex the interior before Portugal did.

 In 1884, the United Kingdom, which up to that time refused to acknowledge that Portugal possessed territorial rights north of Ambriz, concluded a treaty recognising Portuguese sovereignty over both banks of the lower Congo.
 However, the treaty, meeting with opposition there and in Germany, was not ratified.
-Agreements concluded with the Congo Free State, the German Empire and France in 1885–1886 fixed the limits of the province, except in the south-east, where the frontier between Barotseland (north-west Rhodesia) and Angola was determined by an Anglo-Portuguese agreement of 1891 and the arbitration award of King Vittorio Emanuele III of Italy in 1905.
+Agreements concluded with the Congo Free State, the German Empire and France in 1885–1886 fixed the limits of the province, except in the south-east, where the frontier between Barotseland (north-west Rhodesia) and Angola was determined by the Anglo-Portuguese Treaty of 1891 and the arbitration award of King Victor Emmanuel III of Italy in 1905.

-During the period of Portuguese colonial rule of Angola, cities, towns and trading posts were founded, railways were opened, ports were built, and a Westernised society was being gradually developed, despite the deep traditional tribal heritage in Angola which the minority European rulers were neither willing nor interested in eradicating.
-From the 1920s, Portugal's administration showed an increasing interest in developing Angola's economy and social infrastructure.
+During the period of Portuguese colonial rule of Angola, cities, towns and trading posts were founded, railways were opened (notably the Benguela Railway), ports were built, and a Westernised society was being gradually developed.
+The Portuguese pointed to the Ambaquista to justify their colonial claims in line with their "civilising mission".
+In 1908 the "native tax" was introduced to coerce Angolans into the capitalist money economy and raise government revenue.
+Various forms of forced labour were employed, the most severe seeing Africans shipped to Sao Tome or Principe to work on plantations which few returned from.
+Local administrators forced people to work on constructing railways and buildings.
+As late as 1954, it is estimated over 300,000 Angolans worked under forced labour.
+It was not abolished until 1962.

-Between 1939 and 1943 the Portuguese army carried out operations against the nomadic Mucubal people, accused of rebellion, which led to the death of half their population.
-The survivors were incarcerated in concentration camps, sent to forced labor camps, where the great majority of them perished due to the brutality of the work system, undernourishment and executions.